-Crispy Roasted Brussels Sprouts with Toasted Walnuts and Goat Cheese
+Roasted Brussels Sprouts with Goat Cheese and Walnuts

 Green veggies in white bowl with green napkin and wooden spoon.